OSU-STARLAB/Simul-LLM/examples/basic_speech_to_text/README.md

 ---

+## Preprocessing

+To be added soon, based on fairseq MuST-C preprocessing scripts...

+---

 ## Evaluation

 The following script is employed to evaluate a Falcon-based model fine-tuned for NMT and normally used for SimulMT evaluations.